 What to Do When Your Toilet is Blocked: A Step-by-Step Guide

-Toilet blockages can happen anytime and can be a frequent household problem.
-They can be uncomfortable messy and uninspiring, and require immediate attention.
-However, you don’t have to contact an plumber right away.
-In this blog we’ll guide you through a few easy steps to unclog your toilet within a matter of minutes.
+Toilet blockages can happen at any time, and can be a frequent household problem.
+They can be uncomfortable dirty, inconvenient, and messy and requires immediate attention.
+However, you don’t need to call the plumber right away.
+In this blog post, we will guide you through simple ways to clean your toilet in no time.

 Key Takeaways

-- Toilet blockages are easily remediated by using simple tools such as a plunger, baking soda
+- Toilet blockages are easily remediated with the use of simple tools like a plunger baking soda

 The tools you’ll need